python-poetry/poetry/docs/faq.md

 RUN pip install poetry && poetry install --no-dev
 ```

-As soon as *any* source file changes the cache for the `RUN` layer will be invalidated, which forces all 3rd party dependencies (likely the slowest step out of these) to re-run if you changed any files in `src/`.
+As soon as *any* source file changes, the cache for the `RUN` layer will be invalidated, which forces all 3rd party dependencies (likely the slowest step out of these) to be installed again if you changed any files in `src/`.

 To avoid this cache busting you can split this into two steps: